eerieA/cs234-2024/notes/NOTES_ASGNMTS.md

 ### Softmax function

-The softmax function, also known as softargmax or normalized exponential function, converts a tuple of K real numbers (`logits`) into a probability distribution of K possible outcomes.
+The softmax function, also known as softargmax or normalized exponential function, converts a tuple of K real numbers (`logits` in the context of ML) into a probability distribution of K possible outcomes.
 It is a generalization of the logistic function to multiple dimensions, and is used in multinomial logistic regression ([Wikipedia](https://en.wikipedia.org/wiki/Softmax_function)).

 The standard (unit) softmax function